bomsoo-kim/object_detector/README.md

 # Simple OCR Engine with Faster-RCNN
 ## 1. Introduction
-The code is totally based on the excellent work written by Yun Chen (https://github.com/chenyuntc/simple-faster-rcnn-pytorch)
+The code is totally based on the excellent work, written by Yun Chen (https://github.com/chenyuntc/simple-faster-rcnn-pytorch).
+I also adopted the idea of using Resnet backbone from Bart Trzynadlowski
+(https://github.com/trzy/FasterRCNN).
+Before I came into his implementation, I didn't know that freezing the parameters of batch normalization layers is critical to properly fine-tune the pre-trained model.
+The implementation written by Jianwei Yang (https://github.com/jwyang/faster-rcnn.pytorch) will be very useful but may not be really easy to start with for beginners.

-## 2. Peformance on VOC2007 Dataset
+## 2. Peformance on PASCAL VOC 2007 Dataset

+Here, 'mAP_07' is the PASCAL VOC 2007 evaluation metric for calculating average precision.
+And, 'mAP' is the later version for more accurate calculation.
+I checked that the performance on VOC 2007 Dataset is similar to what was already reported and that the use of Resnet backbone considerably boots the performance.

 (1) VGG backbone:
 | epoch | lr | mAP_07 | mAP | total_loss | rpn_loc_loss | rpn_cls_loss | roi_loc_loss | roi_cls_loss |